 Data Ethics Committee

-Thames Valley Violence Reduction Unit has formed a Data Ethics Committee, ensuring transparency and ethical use of data, as it continues to lead the way in harnessing the power of analytics to support a public health approach to tackling serious violence.
+The Thames Valley Violence Reduction Unit has formed a Data Ethics Committee, ensuring transparency and ethical use of data as it continues to lead the way in harnessing the power of analytics to support a public health approach to tackling serious violence.

-The Terms of Reference and an Ethical Framework are being finalised by members and will be published on this page shortly.
+The Terms of Reference and an Ethical Framework can be found here:

 Membership of the Thames Valley Violence Reduction Unit Ethics Committee:

-One of the advantages of the Committee is its flexible structure, with a set of core voting members but also the ability to bring new members with specific areas of expertise to aid consideration as necessary.
+One of the advantages of the Committee is its flexible structure.
+There is a set of core voting members, but also the ability to bring new members with specific areas of expertise, or members of the community, to aid consideration as necessary.

 Core voting members include:

 - Community Representative – Sylvia Simmonds

 - Community Representative – Chris Lloyd: Senior Lecturer in Law in the School of Law, at Oxford Brookes University.
 His teaching, research, and community outreach work specialises in criminal law and criminal justice.
 Chris is widely published across a range of journals and contributing to academic texts.
 Chris also sits on the Strategic Independent Advisory Group and the Stop& Search Independent Advisory Group for Thames Valley Police.

 - Independent law and technology – Dr Kyriakos Kotsoglou: Senior Lecturer at Northumbria Law School & Research Fellow at the University of Lausanne – Ecole des sciences criminelles.
 Kyri has published widely on multiple aspects of criminal evidence and legal theory